multiversx/mx-exchange-docs/docs/products/liquidity.md

 ## How it works

-Liquidity providers are incentivized for their contribution with rewards.
-When they make a deposit, they receive a new token representing their stake, called a liquidity pool token or **LP token**.
+xExchange offers specific rewards to incentivize users to contribute liquidity to the pools.
+When they add liquidity to a pool, they receive a new token representing their stake, called a liquidity pool token or **LP token**.

-The share of trading fees paid by users who use the pool to swap tokens is distributed automatically to all liquidity providers, proportional to their stake size.
+The share of trading fees paid by users who use the pool to swap tokens is distributed automatically to all liquidity providers, proportional to their share of the entire liquidity in the pool.
 There is a **0.3%** fee for swapping tokens.

 ## Economics